rpkeenan/simim_public/docs/api_siminterface.rst

 Downloading and Formatting Simulations
 --------------------------------------

 These are tools for downloading and formatting simulation data from various sources.

 .. currentmodule:: simim.siminterface
-.. autoclass:: illustris_catalogs
+.. autoclass:: IllustrisCatalogs
     :members:
     :inherited-members:

-.. autoclass:: universemachine_catalogs
+.. autoclass:: UniversemachineCatalogs
     :members:
     :inherited-members: